domainaware/checkdmarc/docs/source/cli.md

                   [-b BIMI_SELECTOR] [-v] [-w WAIT] [--skip-tls] [--debug] domain [domain ...]

-TValidates and parses email-related DNS records
+Validates and parses email-related DNS records

 positional arguments:
   domain                one or more domains, or a single path to a file containing a